Add someone to your council tax account

 If you want to add an existing occupant to your current council tax account, see below.

-Whether an occupant should be named on a council tax bill depends on their status within the property.
+Whether we can include someone on the bill depends on their status within the property.

-To find out if someone should be named on the council tax bill or not, see Who is responsible for paying the council tax?
+To find out if someone should be on the bill, see Who is responsible for paying the council tax?

 Add your partner to your council tax bill

-You will generally need to provide one of the following documents:
+You will need to provide one of the following documents:

 • Marriage certificate